16 Things You Can Steal From Cruise Ships Without Getting Into Trouble

 Cruise line bathrobes cost between $50 and $100, depending on the cruise.
 You can also have them monogrammed with your initials.

-In essence, can you take bathrobes from a cruise ship?
+Can you take bathrobes from a cruise ship?
 Absolutely!
 But you must pay for it.
 Steal it, and you end up paying for a used, frequently washed one.
 But buy it at the gift shop—you take home a fresh robe and a clear conscience.

 Glassware and dishes